cole-gannaway-sonarsource/cloc-wrapper/README.md

 docker exec -it your-container-name /bin/sh
 ```

-Once the Docker container is up and running, follow the steps below to discover repositories and calculate lines of code using the provided scripts.
+Once the Docker container is up and running, follow the [steps](#Usage) to discover repositories and calculate lines of code using the provided scripts.

 ### Local Requirements - If Not Using Docker
 If you plan to run the python scripts on your local machine without using Docker, please ensure the following dependencies are installed on your system: